andyhorn/flutter_resizable_container/README.md

 When the controller is laying out the sizes of children, it uses the following rules:

 1. If a child has a size using pixels, it will be given that amount of space
+2. If a child has a `shrink` size, it will be laid out and given its natural size
-2. If a child has a size using a ratio, it will be given the proportionate amount of the _remaining_ space _after_ all pixel-sizes have been allocated
+3. If a child has a size using a ratio, it will be given the proportionate amount of the _remaining_ space _after_ all pixel- and shrink-sizes have been allocated
-3. If a child has a size using `expand`, it will be given whatever space is left after the allocations in rule 1 and rule 2 - If there are multiple children using `expand`, the space remaining after the allocations in rule 1 and rule 2 will be evenly distributed between them
+4. If a child has a size using `expand`, it will be given whatever space is left after the allocations in the previous steps - If there are multiple children using `expand`, the remaining space will be distributed between them based on their `flex` value (similar to `Expanded` widgets)

 ##### Example 1